MetaCell/geppetto-scidash/README.md

 # geppetto-scidash

 This repository contains the Geppetto extension for SciDash.
+This extension is designed to work with the Scidash backend app (see [README](https://github.com/MetaCell/scidash on that repo) for further details of how it all ties together).

-The extension needs to be cloned to the path `org.geppetto.frontend/src/main/webapp/extensions/geppetto-scidash` and enabled with the following `GeppettoConfiguration.json`
+The extension needs to be cloned into the Scidash static folder, after cloning the geppetto frontend, to the path `org.geppetto.frontend/src/main/webapp/extensions/geppetto-scidash` and enabled with the following `GeppettoConfiguration.json` (this file resides in the Geppetto webapp folder):

 ```json
 {